-Mortality data by month, state and cause of death were downloaded from the CDC1-2 mortality database for the period from January 2015 to September 2023.
-For each month there were 51 observations for the states (i.e, for the 50 states and the District of Columbia) and 113 observations for thecauses of death.
-Of the 113 causes of death only the main 15 causes of death in 2020 (including COVID-19 deaths) were retained; the rest were combined in a non-top 15 group.
-The data was used to build forecasting models for the number of deaths from 14 main causes of death (not including COVID-19) and the combination of the other causes of death of the non-top 15 group for the pre-Covid period from January 2015 to February 2019.
+Mortality data by month, state and cause of death were downloaded from the CDC1-2 mortality database for the period from January 1999 to June 2024.
+For each month there were 51 observations for the states (i.e, for the 50 states and the District of Columbia) and 15 observations for the main causes of death of 2020.
+Of the 113 causes of death only the main 15 causes of death in 2020 (including COVID-19 deaths) were retained as individual causes of death; the rest were combined in a non-top 15 group.
+The data was used to build forecasting models for the number of deaths from 14 main causes of death (not including COVID-19) and the combination of the other causes of death of the non-top 15 group for the pre-Covid period from January 2010 or 2015 to February 2019.

 Excess deaths definition and metric to forecast.